AlfieDarko/Till-Tech-Test/README.md

 Using TDD helped me stay on this modular Approach.

 I also used IIFE classes as a way of encapsulating functions so that it would be hard to manipulate things using the web console.
-I used the prototype pattern instead of the ES6 class syntax just to get a further understanding of what was going on under the hood of this.
+I used the prototype pattern at first to gain a deeper understanding of how ES6 classes really work under the hood and then converted the codebase to ES6 classes afterwards.

 ## TODO